Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added another bool parameter to chase to allow for diagonal movement only
 - Added a reverse parameter to setDirectionalOffsets to account for confused movement
 - Added DarkCanine enemy
+- Added Z Order constants for proper sprite Z ordering.
+Adjusted all z sprite orderings to account for this change.